-Bullet grazes lawyer’s head months after wife, son killed
+Lawyer whose wife, son killed regrets decisions, gets rehab

 COLUMBIA, S.C.
-(AP) — A lawyer from a prominent South Carolina legal family who found his wife and son shot to death at their home three months ago had a bullet graze his head as he changed a tire on a rural road, investigators said.
+(AP) — A lawyer from a prominent South Carolina legal family who found his wife and son shot to death at their home three months ago and was injured days ago when a bullet grazed his head as he changed a tire said Monday he is resigning from his law firm and entering rehab.

+Alex Murdaugh issued a statement Monday saying he regretted decisions he made, but didn’t give any details just two days after reporting someone shot at him after his car had a flat tire along a rural road in Hampton County.

+“The murders of my wife and son have caused an incredibly difficult time in my life.
+I have made a lot of decisions that I truly regret.
+I’m resigning from my law firm and entering rehab after a long battle that has been exacerbated by these murders.
+I am immensely sorry to everyone I’ve hurt including my family, friends and colleagues.
+I ask for prayers as I rehabilitate myself and my relationships,” read Murdaugh’s entire statement.

-Alex Murdaugh was able to call 911 after he was hurt Saturday afternoon on Salkehatchie Road in Hampton County, according to the State Law Enforcement Division, which released a few details 24 hours after the incident.
+The statement came two days after investigators said Murdaugh was able to call 911 after he was hurt Saturday afternoon on Salkehatchie Road in Hampton County.

-Murdaugh’s Mercedes-Benz SUV was towed to a garage to be examined, state police said in one of the few other details in the Sunday statement.
+The State Law Enforcement Division didn’t immediately comment Monday on Murdaugh’s statement.

 South Carolina’s state police are also the lead agency investigating the deaths of Maggie Murdaugh, 52, and her 22-year-old son Paul on June 7.
 Both were both shot several times and found outside the house near dog kennels, authorities said.